Plan the perfect Ontario golf weekend

 Parry Sound | Destination Ontario

-An extended three-day weekend is an ideal timeframe to get in the maximum rounds of golf.
-Consider bundling three different courses, for example, play 18 holes on Friday, 27 or 36 holes on Saturday and 18 more on Sunday while staying at a central hotel or resort.
+A season that runs from April through October gives you plenty of time to play the maximum number of rounds at Ontario’s top tracks.
+Consider bundling courses, for example, playing 18 holes on Friday, 27 or 36 holes on Saturday and 18 more on Sunday while staying at a central hotel or resort.
+Several offer ‘Stay and Play packages and other specials.

 Here is a list of some of Ontario's top golf destinations.